SciCrunch/sckan-query-examples/README.md

 Refer to the [SCKAN article](https://www.biorxiv.org/content/10.1101/2024.10.25.620360v3) to know more about SCKAN along with its modeling principles, curation process, vocabualary management, and competency queries.

-## The Phenotypic Relations in SCKAN
+## Phenotypic Relations in SCKAN

 To get started with writing SPARQL queries for SCKAN we simply need to know about the phenotypic relations (predicates) supported by [Simple SCKAN](https://github.com/SciCrunch/sparc-curation/blob/master/docs/simple-sckan/readme.md) as listed in the tables below.
+These properties are specified as OWL annotation properties in [simple-sckan-properties.ttl](https://github.com/smtifahim/Loading-Simple-SCKAN/blob/main/sckan-to-simple-sckan/input_ttl/simple-sckan-properties.ttl) file.

 ### Locational Phenotypes in SCKAN